micronucleus/micronucleus/Readme.txt

 Usage
 =====

 The bootloader allows uploading of new firmware via USB.
 In its usual configuration it is invoked at device reset and will identify to the host computer.
-If no comminucation is initiated by the host machine within a given time, the bootloader will time out and enter the user program, if one is present.
+If no communication is initiated by the host machine within a given time, the bootloader will time out and enter the user program, if one is present.

-For proper timing, the commmand line tool should to be started on the host computer _before_ the bootloader is invoked.
+For proper timing, the command line tool should to be started on the host computer _before_ the bootloader is invoked.

 Windows machines will need to install the libusb drivers found in the /windows_drivers folder.
-Clean Micronucleus devices without uploaded userprogram will not time out and allow suffucient time for proper driver installation.
+Clean Micronucleus devices without uploaded userprogram will not time out and allow sufficient time for proper driver installation.
 Linux and OS X do not require custom drivers.

-Please invoke the command line tool with "microcleus -help" for a list of available options.
+Please invoke the command line tool with "micronucleus -help" for a list of available options.

 The bootloader resides in the same memory as the user program, since the ATtiny series does not support a protected bootloader section.
-Therefore, special care has to be taken not to overwrite the bootloader if the user programm uses the self programming features.
+Therefore, special care has to be taken not to overwrite the bootloader if the user program uses the self programming features.
 The bootloader will patch itself into the reset vector of the user program.
 No other interrupt vectors are changed.

 Compiling
 =========

-Micronucleus can be configured to support all devices of the ATtiny series, with the expection of the reduced core ATtiny 4/5/9/10/20/40.
+Micronucleus can be configured to support all devices of the ATtiny series, with the exception of the reduced core ATtiny 4/5/9/10/20/40.

 To allow maximum flexibility, micronucleus supports a configuration system.
-To compile micronucleus with a specific configuratiion, please invoke the AVR-GCC toolchain with:
+To compile micronucleus with a specific configuration, please invoke the AVR-GCC tool-chain with:

     make CONFIG=<config_name>